emppu0/ESP32-Wi-Fi-Air-quality-monitor/README.md

 - Supports fully encrypted data transfer
 - Accurate co2 monitoring with a sensirion co2 sensor
-- Accurate temperature monitoring with a DS18B20 sensor -Results can be monitored from a website made with expressjs framework (in progress).
+- Accurate temperature monitoring with a DS18B20 sensor
+- Results can be monitored from a website made with expressjs framework (in progress).